madhur-acharya/ASTEROIDS-/README.md

 # ASTEROIDS-
-my very first videogame. written completely in vanilla javascript and extra frameworks.
+my very first videogame. written completely in vanilla javascript and no extra frameworks.